markx86/uefi-os-template/README.md

 - `make` Defaults to `make partial`.
 Only builds the bootloader and the kernel and updates the already existing image.
 - `make clean` Removes all built targets that end with *.o, *.elf, *.so, *.efi and *.efi.debug
 - `make clean-all` Clean `gnu-efi` project and completely deletes the build directory.
+- `make run` Runs OS in QEMU
+- `make debug` Runs OS in QEMU with GDB attached

 ---